8/20/2015 | By Team United

 Photo courtesy of the FBI.

 Would you expect a rural Michigan town to be the target of a skimming attack?
-In August, three skimming devices were discovered at gas pumps in the southwest Michigan town of Dowagiac.
+In the summer of 2015 skimming devices were discovered at gas pumps in the southwest Michigan town of Dowagiac.
 According to Moody on the Market, the Weights & Measures Division of the Michigan Department of Agriculture discovered the scam when several inspection team members working to resolve an issue over alleged contaminated gasoline found nothing wrong with the gas, but did find an odd bundle of wires connected to a miniature transmitter.
-State officials said this is the first time such illegal transmitters were found on Michigan gas pumps, and as a result state inspectors will now add a more detailed inspection behind pump panels to check for copy-cat activity.
+State officials said this was the first time such illegal transmitters were found on Michigan gas pumps, and as a result state inspectors will now add a more detailed inspection behind pump panels to check for copy-cat activity.

 Additional skimming attacks have originated in international tourist towns.
 In July, two ATM skimming devices were found in Puerto Vallarta, Mexico, a popular tourist destination.
 According to the blog Krebs on Security, municipal police in Puerto Vallarta arrested a man who had just replaced the battery in a pair of skimming devices he or an associate had installed at an ATM in a busy spot of the town.
 This skimming kit targeted certain models of cash machines made by Korean ATM manufacturer Hyosung, and included a card skimming device as well as a hidden camera to record the victim’s ATM card PIN.